ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Attack Simulation/Readme.md

 - **Function: GenColormap.m**

-  Description: GenColormap.m is used to build colorbar color map to help draw images.
+  Description: GenColormap.m is used to build a color map to help draw images.

   ```matlab
   function colormap = GenColormap(map, n)